Vowels and Formants III: Formants for fun and profit

 This article from the September 1999 issue of Scientific American, entitled "The Throat Singers of Tuva", will tell you all about khoomei, or Tuvan throat singing (there is also a Mongolian version of this singing style called xöömii).
 It used to be available for free, but now requires a subscription.
 Here are the links in any case, if you can access them:

-This article features a physical explanation of how formants work and how they are used in this special singing style (it's a bit technical and hard to follow though):
+This From Quarks to Quasars article features a physical explanation of how formants work and how they are used in this special singing style; with video demonstration by formant singer Anne-Maria Hefele:

 Here is a tutorial on YouTube on how to do formant singing: